Sao Jose Dos Campos Sao Paulo, Brazil Travel Guide

 Learn essential Portuguese expressions.
 Be polite, patient, and open to local customs.
 Avoid making assumptions based on stereotypes.

-Always get consent before taking pictures of people, especially children.
+Always get consent before taking pictures of people, children in particular.
 Be mindful of privacy in residential areas or during religious ceremonies.

 Dress modestly when visiting churches and other religious sites.
 Maintain quiet and respect at the time of religious services.
 Remove hats upon entering.